ClusterLabs/OCF-spec/ra/1.0/resource-agent-api.md

 ### API version described

+There is an updated version (1.1) [available here](https://github.com/ClusterLabs/OCF-spec/blob/master/ra/1.1/resource-agent-api.md).

 This document currently describes version 1.0 of the API.

 ## Terms used in this document